Getting Away with Murder (album): Background

-Production lasted from February to April 2004.
-During the recording of Getting Away With Murder, the band was not signed to a label as their previous label DreamWorks Records had recently been bought out.
+Production lasted from October to December 2003.
+During the recording of Getting Away with Murder, the band was not signed to a label as their previous label DreamWorks Records had recently been bought out.
 The band would later sign to Geffen Records.
 The album features a departure from the band's rap metal sound, as the band's vocalist Jacoby Shaddix stated that he was tired of rapping.

 The track "Just Go (Never Look Back)" was recorded in the album's sessions, but was ultimately left off the album.
 The track would later be released on the band's future greatest hits album, ...To Be Loved: The Best of Papa Roach.

 Release and promotion

-Papa Roach released Getting Away With Murder on August 31, 2004.
+Papa Roach released Getting Away with Murder on August 31, 2004.
 The album's first single was the title track.
-The album debuted at number 17 on the Billboard 200, with 52,000 copies sold, less than a half of "Lovehatetragedy".
+The album debuted at number 17 on the Billboard 200, with 52,000 copies sold, less than a half of Lovehatetragedy.
 However, the title track saw success through radio and peaked at number two in the Mainstream Rock Tracks chart, number four on the Modern Rock Tracks and number 69 on the Billboard Hot 100.
 The second single, "Scars", peaked at number four on the Mainstream Rock Tracks chart, number two on the Modern Rock Tracks chart, number 15 on the Billboard Hot 100, and number seven on the Pop Songs chart, becoming the band's biggest hit in the United States.
 "Scars" was ranked at number 36 as the greatest song of 2005 and as the most successful song of the year by Billboard, becoming the band's first and only song to be included on Billboards year-end charts, in addition, "Scars" was the band's first song to crossover to top 40 radio since their breakthrough hit, "Last Resort".
-The song "Take Me" also charted on the Alternative songs chart (at number 23), and on the Mainstream Rock Tracks chart (at number 11) despite not being released as a single.
+The song "Take Me" also charted on the Modern Rock Tracks chart (at number 23), and on the Mainstream Rock Tracks chart (at number 11) despite not being released as a single.
 To support the album, the band toured throughout 2004 and 2005.
-Getting Away With Murder eventually achieved a Platinum certification in the United States, after spending 61 weeks on the Billboard 200 thanks to the hit of "Scars", outselling "Lovehatetragedy".
-It is their second best-selling album after their debut "Infest", also their first and only album to have at least two Hot 100 hits.
+Getting Away with Murder eventually achieved a Platinum certification in the United States, after spending 61 weeks on the Billboard 200 thanks to the hit of "Scars", outselling Lovehatetragedy.
+It is their second best-selling album after their debut Infest, also their first and only album to have at least two Hot 100 hits.

 Several other tracks were used to promote the album across various mediums.
 The track "Blood (Empty Promises)" was featured on the Saw II soundtrack and the track "Getting Away with Murder" was featured in the end credits of The Chronicles of Riddick, as well as the video games MechAssault 2: Lone Wolf and MX vs. ATV Unleashed.
 "Not Listening" was used in the trailer for Resident Evil: Apocalypse and is also featured in the video games NASCAR 2005: Chase for the Cup, Gran Turismo 4, and FlatOut 2.